jaeboston/MLprojects/capstone/Starbucks/README.md

 ## Project Description<a name="project"></a>

 Starbucks sends out various promotional offers to its app users.
 We are given a simulated data that mimics customer response to those offers.
-As a Capstone project, we will walk thru how to build machine learning(ML) algorithms to predict if that user is likely to complete the offer.
+As a Capstone project, we will walk thru how to build machine learning(ML) models to predict if that user is likely to complete certain type of promotions offers.
-This ML model could help out which users should starbucks focus to send out promotional offers.

-The data sets contain simulated data that mimics customer behavior.
-An offer can be information for a drink or an actual offer such as a discount or BOGO (buy one get one free).

 ## File Descriptions <a name="files"></a>